viamrobotics/viam_flutter_provisioning_widget/example/README.md

 # Viam Flutter Bluetooth Provisioning Example

-This directory contains a complete example app that demonstrates how to use the Viam Flutter Bluetooth Provisioning Widget with two flows: `BluetoothProvisioningFlow` and `BluetoothTetheringFlow`.
+This directory contains a complete example app that demonstrates how to use the Viam Flutter Provisioning Widget with flows for hotspot, Bluetooth, and Bluetooth tethering.

 ## Quick Start